NicolasGlassey/python-calculator/README.md

 List all dependencies and their version needed by the project as :

-Note : only tested on Windows 11
+Note: only tested on Windows 11

 ||                                                                         ||
 |:--|:------------------------------------------------------------------------|:--|